University of Ottawa Faculty of Law

 The University of Ottawa Faculty of Law (Faculté de droit de l'Université d'Ottawa) is the law school at the University of Ottawa, located in Ottawa, Ontario, Canada.
-Established in 1953, the Faculty is today divided into Civil Law and Common Law sections, the two formally recognized legal traditions in Canada.
+Established in 1953, the faculty is today divided into Civil Law and Common Law sections, the two formally recognized legal traditions in Canada.

 The law school has produced a diverse array of successful alumni.
 These include the current Chief Justice of Canada Richard Wagner, and deans of several law schools.

-The Faculty is home to several specialist research centres, including the Centre for Health Law, Policy and Ethics; the Public Law Centre; and Centre for Law, Technology and Society.
+The faculty is home to several specialist research centres, including the Centre for Health Law, Policy and Ethics; the Public Law Centre; and Centre for Law, Technology and Society.

 The faculty is very highly rated and maintains close links with the legal communities in Quebec, Ontario, and abroad.
 The Faculty of Law is also home to two elite bilingual law journals, one produced by the civil law section and the other produced by the common law section, which have significantly contributed to the development of law by the Supreme Court of Canada.

 History

+The first Faculty of Law (1887 - 1896)

+In 1887, when Ontario’s Federation Act empowered universities to create law faculties, the University of Ottawa was ready to act.
+Upon receiving its royal charter more than two decades earlier, the University had already begun laying the groundwork by eliminating the final two years of its Civil Engineering curriculum to free up funds and by securing a pontifical charter from the Vatican to affirm its Catholic identity, even as it welcomed Protestant examiners, professors, and students.

+That same year, the University of Ottawa Faculty of Law opened under the leadership of Sir John Sparrow Thompson, a distinguished lawyer who would later serve as Canada’s fourth Prime Minister.
+From 1892 until his death in 1895, Justice Télésphore Fournier of the Supreme Court of Canada served as Vice-Dean, with Napoléon Belcourt managing administrative affairs as Secretary.
+Their combined efforts lent the young Faculty both prestige and institutional support, and Sir Richard W. Scott, renowned for his advocacy of separate-school rights in Canada, represented the Faculty in the University Senate, earning an honorary LL.D. in 1889.

+At the time, the University of Ottawa Faculty of Law's three-year Bachelor of Laws curriculum was among the most comprehensive in the country, blending common law, equity, Roman law, and international law, while allowing Quebec students to substitute common law courses for certain civil-law subjects.
+Despite this innovative approach and a steadily growing student body drawn from both Quebec and Ontario, graduates remained bound by the Law Society’s requirement of two additional years at Osgoode Hall before they could practise in Ontario.

+Unfortunately, the Faculty would only operate for a few years before closing its doors in 1896; the reasons behind its dissolution remain unclear to this day due to unclear records.